 - Set the enabled attribute to true to enable the service. - Set the name attribute to the name of the service.
-It should be a unique name (CounterService in our case) since it will be looked up when a remote call is made.
-Note that the value of this attribute will be sent at each request, and that a longer name value means more data (de)serialization.
-A good practice is to give an understandable name with the shortest possible length.

-• Set the class-name attribute to the class name of the service (CounterService in our case).
+It should be a unique name (CounterService in our case) since it is looked up when a remote call is made.
+Note that the value of this attribute is sent at each request and a longer name value means more data (de)serialization.
+A good practice is to give an understandable name with the shortest possible length. - Set the class-name attribute to the class name of the service (CounterService in our case).
 The class should have a no-arg constructor.
 Otherwise, the object cannot be initialized.